How to accurately estimate solar panel installation cost for your specific home

 There is no single accurate answer to the question, “How much does it cost to install solar panels on a home?”
 Every home is different, so the cost to install enough solar to meet each home’s energy needs is different.

 The good news is that we can share the average solar panel installation cost data from 2021 to give you a better understanding of what solar might cost for your specific home.
 We also have a great solar panel cost calculator that gives an extremely accurate estimate of how many solar panels you need, what they’ll cost you, and more importantly, what they’ll save you.
+You can use this calculator without needing to input any personal information.
+Just be sure to select your correct utility company from the drop-down box to ensure the calculator works correctly.
+In relation to your monthly power bill, input the amount from the most recent month.
+The calculator is smart enough to adjust your usage details to reflect electric use patterns in your area over the seasons of the year and so you do not need to average out the amount.

 The average cost to install a 7 kilowatt (kW) solar panel system on a home is around $21,000.
 When you take the 26% federal solar tax credit into account, that cost drops to around $15,500.
 The price could be even lower, depending on what other state or local incentives are available in your area.